Shemoneh Esrei

 As it is written in John 7:37, "In the last day, that great day of the feast of Sukkot...."

 This day would be known as Hoshana Rabbah, or Tishrei 21.
-In John 8:1-2, it is written, “ YAHUSHUA went unto the mount of Olives.
+In John 8:1-2, it is written, “ YESHUA went unto the mount of Olives.
 And early in the morning He came again into the temple, and all the people came unto Him; and He sat down, and taught them."

 This is the next day after Hoshana Rabbah, the day attached to Sukkot called Shemini Atzeret.
 Once again, in ancient times that day was also called Simchat Torah, the rejoicing in the Torah.
-So, in John 8:5, we see YAHUSHUA, the author of the Torah, is questioned about the Torah on the day referred to as "the rejoicing in the Torah".
+So, in John 8:5, we see YESHUA, the author of the Torah, is questioned about the Torah on the day referred to as "the rejoicing in the Torah".

 The Spiritual Understanding of Shemini Atzeret & Simchat Torah